Rutger Hauer: American breakthrough

-Hauer made his American debut in the Sylvester Stallone film Nighthawks (1981) as a psychopathic and cold-blooded terrorist named Wulfgar.
+Hauer made his American debut in the Sylvester Stallone film Nighthawks (1981) as a psychopathic, cold-blooded terrorist named Wulfgar.
 With his sights set on a long-term career in Hollywood, Hauer worked with an accent coach in the early 1980s to develop a convincing American accent.
-Unafraid of controversial roles, he portrayed Albert Speer in the 1982 American Broadcasting Company production Inside the Third Reich.
+Unafraid of controversial roles, he portrayed the German architect and Nazi minister Albert Speer in the 1982 American Broadcasting Company production Inside the Third Reich.
 The same year, Hauer appeared in arguably his most famous and acclaimed role as the eccentric and violent but sympathetic antihero Roy Batty in Ridley Scott's 1982 science fiction thriller Blade Runner, in which he delivered the famous tears in rain monologue.
-Hauer wrote some of the speech himself, the night before shooting, "cutting away swathes of the original script before adding the speech’s poignant final line".
-He went on to play the adventurer courting Theresa Russell in Eureka (1983), investigative reporter opposite John Hurt in The Osterman Weekend (1983), hardened mercenary Martin in Flesh & Blood (1985), and knight paired with Michelle Pfeiffer in Ladyhawke (1985).
+Hauer composed parts of the monologue the evening prior to filming, "cutting away swathes of the original script before adding the speech's poignant final line".
+He went on to play the adventurer courting Theresa Russell in Eureka (1983), an investigative reporter opposite John Hurt in The Osterman Weekend (1983), the hardened mercenary Martin in Flesh & Blood (1985), and a knight paired with Michelle Pfeiffer in Ladyhawke (1985).

-He appeared in The Hitcher (1986), in which he played a mysterious hitchhiker tormenting a lone motorist and murdering anyone in his way.
+He appeared in The Hitcher (1986) as the titular mysterious hitchhiker tormenting a lone motorist, murdering anyone in his way.
 He received the 1987 Golden Globe Award for Best Supporting Actor for his role in the television film Escape from Sobibor.
 At the height of Hauer's fame, he was set to be cast as RoboCop (1987), but Verhoeven, the film's director, considered his frame as too large to move comfortably in the character's suit.
 Also in 1987, Hauer starred as Nick Randall in Wanted: Dead or Alive as the descendant of the character played by Steve McQueen in the television series of the same name.

 In 1988, he played a homeless man in Ermanno Olmi's The Legend of the Holy Drinker.
 This performance won Hauer the Best Actor award at the 1989 Seattle International Film Festival.
 Hauer was chosen to portray a blind martial artist superhero in Phillip Noyce's action film Blind Fury (1989).
 He initially struggled with the implausibility of the character, but learned to "unfocus my eyes, to react to smells and sounds" after meeting with blind judo practitioner Lynn Manning during his research for the role.
 Hauer returned to science fiction in 1989 with The Blood of Heroes, in which he played a gladiator in a post-apocalyptic world.